sinoath/vimTest/myVimSheet.md

 `:set relativenumber` - show the line relative numbering<br>
 `:set number` - show the absolute line numbering (both can be used at the same time)<br>
 `p` - paste after the character or under the line the cursor is in<br>
-`P` - same, but before the caracter or the line above the cursor<br>
+`P` - same, but before the character or the line above the cursor<br>
 [back to index](#custom-vim-sheet)

 ### Words and i (for inner)